waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **PC Statefulness:** The PC is stateful.
 Automation tools MUST have a reset sequence.
 -   **Pikachu Following Mechanic:** A button press in Pikachu's direction only causes a turn if not already facing that direction.
 -   **Trap Mechanics:**
-    -   **Pewter Museum:** Interacting with fossil exhibits or Pikachu after cutting the tree at (27, 5) can trigger a lock.
+    -   **Pewter Museum:** Interacting with the Aerodactyl fossil exhibit at (3,4) consistently acts as a simple trap that temporarily locks the player.
 Pressing 'B' escapes.
 -   **Item Usage:**
     -   A POKé DOLL guarantees escape from a wild battle.
 - **Pewter Museum Fee Trigger:** The entrance fee tile at (10, 5) can be re-triggered even after entering the museum.